We are very proud of all our children, but especially would like to share some exceptional attainment from Year 6 and Year 2.

 New Hinksey School is a small, friendly community school located at the end of Vicarage Road, off the Abingdon Road.
-There are currently 150 children on roll, aged from 3 to 11 years.
+There are approximately 175 children on roll, aged from 3 to 11 years.

 Our school was founded over one hundred years ago by the parish church of St John the Evangelist, and we are now a Voluntary Controlled school, staffed and maintained by Oxfordshire County Council in partnership with the Diocese of Oxford (Church of England).